 Night in Chasseradès.

-Day 7: Departure day – Short morning transfer back to La Bastide for onward train north or southwards.
+Day 7: Departure day – end of your Donkey trekking Stevenson experience – Short morning transfer back to La Bastide for onward train north or southwards.
 See you next year for Part Two of the trek!

 Read our articles on: